Disease X

 Project NextGen

-Project NextGen is a United States government program that will develop the next generation of vaccines and therapeutics.
+Project NextGen is a United States government program focused on developing the next generation of vaccines and therapeutics.